 You will see the waves coming in and dumping water into the pools over the rock facing.
 Use your common sense.
 You don’t want to get into the tide pools and then get stuck waiting for the tide to go down to safely pass.

 Use extreme caution when you head down.
 Watch children and keep them close to you.

 Stick to the middle of the decline as much as possible and take your time.
 Also watch the wind, especially for lighter individuals.
 Stay low and keep your center of gravity down and you will be fine.

 Be aware of moisture from the splashing tides below and watch your footing.

 Have fun but keep an eye on the tide.

-The Lower Sauma Ridge Hike feels like a little slice of heaven in paradise.
-Whether you want to spend a few hours hiking and swimming below, or just need a quick spur of the moment outing, this family hike in American Samoa fits the bill.
-The views never grow old and you’ll definitely be glad that you took the time to pay it a visit.
-For more ways to experience American Samoa, see our best hikes, awesome things to see, most scenic spots, and things to do with kids.
-Happy travels!
+The Lower Sauma Ridge Hike feels like a little slice of paradise.
+Whether you want to spend a few hours hiking and swimming, or just need a quick spur of the moment outing, this family hike in American Samoa fits the bill.
+The views never grow old and the hike is perfect for everyone in the family.
+You’ll definitely be glad that you took the time to visit.